gnosis/dx-examples-liquidity-bots/docs/bots.md

 For the `sequence` strategy we can define a sorted list of the exchanges we want to use for getting the price.

 The buy bot will try to get the price from the first exchange, if it's down or unresponsive, it will try to get the price from the second one, and so on.

 The idea is to pick the order using first the most trusted exchanges, for example we could use the trade volume to help us decide.

 ## Buy liquidity rules
 Another important part of the buy liquidity bot, is the buy rules.

-These rules allow the bot to decide how much they should buy, and in what pricise moment.
+These rules allow the bot to decide how much they should buy, and in what precise moment.

 For example, we could define these rules:
 * Ensure that **1/3 of the sell volume** is bought when the **price equals the market price**.
 * Ensure that **2/3 of the sell volume** is bought when the **price is 2% below the market price**.